alam200/Perfumes2GoWS/README.md

 -- On Windows System
 1. run "c:/mongod" in cmd window
 2. "c:/mongo"
-3. To reating user name and password in mongodb
+3. To creating user name and password in mongodb
 	> use admin
 	switched to db admin
 	> db.createUser(